 While crossing one of the bridges in the middle of the park, a huge Mute Swan flew right overhead.
 It made me think of the passenger jets taking off just a few miles to the north.

 I spent about 90 minutes exploring Crosswinds Marsh that day and as a photographer, there were plenty of great scenes to capture, and as a naturalist, it was great just to enjoy the expertly restored natural setting.
 This is a place I’m glad I found and will be eager to see how it matures over the coming seasons.

 As the trail returned to the parking area, it took me past the sculpture & wildflower garden.
 With autumn well underway, there were only a few flowers left to show the garden.
 I could tell that it was a well-designed area and I’ll be back in the spring to see what comes into bloom next year.

 Crosswinds is a stunningly beautiful park and I’m looking forward to visiting it many times throughout the seasons.
 It’s great to see what can be done when people really put the proper effort into reestablishing a natural habitat.

 Where is Crosswinds Marsh?

 Crosswinds Marsh is located in a rural farming area SouthWest of Detroit, MI.

 The main entrance is off Haggerty Rd, between Willow and Oakville Rd.

-If you’re heading there from I-275, head south of Detroit Metro airport and take the Huron Rd exit and head south on Bell Rd to Willow Rd.
-Head west to Haggerty Rd and then south to the park enterance.
+If you’re heading there from I-275, head south of Detroit Metro airport and take the Huron Rd exit, and head south on Bell Rd to Willow Rd.
+Head west to Haggerty Rd and then south to the park entrance.